U Turn (1997 film): Plot

+Out of options, Bobby phones Grace, who unlocks Jake's back door.
+While having sex with his daughter, Jake hears Bobby entering, and brandishes Bobby's own gun (which Darrell gave Jake).
+Bobby claims killing Jake was Grace's idea, and he'll kill Grace for only $200 to get his car back and leave town.
+After a ruckus, Jake enters; Grace attacks Jake with her tomahawk, and Bobby delivers the coup de grâce, killing him.
+They unlock Jake's safe to find $200,000, and have sex on Jake's bloody bed.

+Bobby gets his Mustang back from Darrell, picking up Grace and the money.
+Leaving Superior, Potter intercepts them, revealing he too has been sleeping with Grace, who betrays Bobby, blaming him for Jake's death.
+Potter tells Bobby that Grace is Jake's biological daughter, angering her.
+She shoots Potter with Bobby's gun.

+Bobby hits Grace, recovering his gun, but after dumping Jake and Virgil down a ravine, Grace pushes Bobby into the ravine, severely injuring him.
+Leaving, Grace discovers Bobby has the ignition key and climbs down to retrieve it.
+As Bobby strangles her, she shoots him, but dies.
+Bobby climbs out, starts the car, and says into the review mirror, "You're still lucky."
+However, Darrell's shoddy replacement hose bursts.
+Bobby leans back, laughing ironically about his continuing bad luck as he looks up at the bright blue sky where vultures circle, aware he'll soon die.

 Production

-U Turn was filmed during November 1996–January 1997 on location in Superior, Arizona and other areas of Arizona and California, including the Coachella Valley.
-It was filmed entirely on reversal film stock, 5239, to give an extra harsh look to the hostile environment.
+U Turn was filmed during November 1996–January 1997 on location in Superior, Arizona, and other areas of Arizona and California, including the Coachella Valley.
+It was filmed entirely on reversal film stock, Kodak 5239, to give an extra harsh look to the hostile environment; they wound up shooting 75 percent of the film on the stock, seeking advice from Spike Lee and Malik Hassan Sayeed, who had used it on Clockers.
+When production moved to Los Angeles after a short break, Jeff Kimball took over cinematographer duties from Robert Richardson; Richardson had moved on to The Horse Whisperer.

 Casting

 For the Toby N. Tucker role, Joaquin Phoenix said small-town style gave him the inspiration and the idea for the haircut, which was "TNT" (the character's initials) shaved on the back of his head.
 "These kids in these small towns, these fads that just roll over them," he told Rough Cut Magazine in October 1998.
 "Like, five years pass and they still hang on to them.
 So, I thought it was really great if he shaves his name, he thinks he's really notorious."